 Adoption is a way to provide a permanent family for children who, for various reasons, cannot live with their birth family.
 The legal adoption process establishes a permanent parent-child relationship between a child and his or her adoptive parents.
 Adoption also removes the legal relationship between the child and his or her birth parents and extended family.

-Adoption and Specialist Support Services, through the department, is responsible for providing services in Queensland for:
+Adoption Services, through the department, is responsible for providing services in Queensland for:

 It is unlawful to attempt to privately arrange an adoption in Queensland.